 Minor rotation - Neuropsychology Department – Executive Function Clinic

-Minor rotation- Interdisciplinary activities and supervisory training
+Minor rotation- Pediatric Interdisciplinary Clinic

 Fellows will participate in two days of interdisciplinary experiences each month and will conduct behavioral evaluations with an emphasis on developmental functioning.
 Summaries will be presented during the Interdisciplinary Meetings with recommendations provided by the Fellow.
 The interdisciplinary team consists of Developmental Pediatrics, Psychiatry, Speech Pathology, Neuropsychology, Occupational Therapy, and Genetics.
 Each discipline will also be presenting findings and recommendations for care.
 Children who receive treatment in the Preschool Interdisciplinary Clinic are usually followed until they are 6 years of age.
-Within this minor rotation, there are also opportunities to participate in interdisciplinary research efforts with the other disciplines.

 Minor rotation: Clinical Outcomes Research